History of Yemen in Timeline

 2003: National Basic Education Development Strategy

-In 2003, the government developed the National Basic Education Development Strategy that aimed at providing education to 95% of children between the ages of six and 14 years and also at decreasing the gap between males and females in urban and rural areas.
+In 2003, the government developed the National Basic Education Development Strategy, aiming to provide education to 95% of children between six and 14 years old and decrease the gap between males and females in urban and rural areas.

 June 2004: Houthi Insurgency Begins

-In June 2004, the Houthi insurgency in Yemen began when Hussein Badreddin al-Houthi launched an uprising against the Yemeni government.
+In June 2004, the Houthi insurgency in Yemen began when dissident cleric Hussein Badreddin al-Houthi launched an uprising against the Yemeni government.

 As of 2004, there were still only three doctors per 10,000 persons in Yemen.